nanbei45/metaTP/README.md

 ```

 #### 5. gene_expression_quant
-This process is to filter out low-expression genes by checking the expression values ​​of each group of samples in the gene expression data table, eliminating genes with low expression levels in the samples, and retaining genes with a certain expression level.<br>
+This process is to filter out low-expression genes by checking the expression values ​​of each group of samples in the gene expression data table, eliminating genes with low expression levels in the samples, and retaining genes with a certain expression level.Run the following command to implement this function<br>
 ```Python
 snakemake gene_expression_quant
 ```